ACT COMPASS Assessment Testing and Placement

 Students who have previously completed a college-level English and/or math course with a "C" or better from an accredited college or university are exempt from the COMPASS Placement test.
 However, official transcripts and completion of a PSC program evaluation form are required of all transfer students as part of the application process.

 Students who took the COMPASS Placement Test at another college within the past year may submit an official score report to the director of testing.
-For more information call Lee Helbert, director of testing, at (708) 709-3639.
+For more information call Alysse (Lisa) Hansen, director of Student Success Center and testing, at (708) 709-3507.
 The essay portion may still be required for transfer students with scores from another college.

 How soon should I take the COMPASS Placement Test?